This post covers the best things to do in New York City in October.

-On October 12, 2019, in Times Square the largest Diwali celebration outside of India will take place.
+Every fall in Times Square, the largest Diwali celebration outside of India will take place across two days.

 There are many other things to do in Times Square.
 Take a look at our post on 22 Things to Do in Times Square.

 9. Village Halloween Parade

 For decades, the Village Halloween Parade has attracted thousands of New Yorkers to watch the floats and art troupes who flood 6th Avenue with the most creative Halloween costumes you will ever see.

 The parade starts at 7 pm on October 31, 2022.
 The route runs along 6th Avenue from Spring Street in SoHo to 16th Street in Chelsea. (map).